softprops/bklyn/README.md

 ## usage

-Bklyn relies on the kubernetes heapster API to query cluster metrics.
-In order to do you you will need your cluster username and password as well as a url for heapster.
+Bklyn relies on the [kubernetes](http://kubernetes.io/) heapster API to query cluster metrics.
+In order to do so, you will need your cluster username and password as well as a url for heapster.
 You can resolve this url using `kubectl`

 After authenticating with a kubeternetes cluster, run the following